 Editor Note: the details for the framework below is FFS including whether Actor and Subject of action should be in one box or separate, whether feedback from action to Model training host is needed, the name in each box is from functionality or from processing point of view, the feedback from Subject of action to the Data sources is Performance feedback or Model performance feedback and other possible refinement.

 Figure 4.2-1: Functional Framework for RAN Intelligence

+The meaning of dashed arrow and dashed box is that it they are optional and conditional on Reinforcement Learning being used.

 Editor Note: figure is FFS.